zorael/kameloso/README.md

 **kameloso** can be built using the reference compiler [dmd](https://dlang.org/download.html) and the `LLVM`-based [ldc](https://github.com/ldc-developers/ldc/releases), but the `GCC`-based [gdc](https://gdcproject.org/downloads) comes with a version of the standard library that is too old, at time of writing.

-It's *possible* to build it without `dub` but it is non-trivial if you want the `webtitles` functionality.
+It's *possible* to build it without `dub` but it is non-trivial if you want web-related plugins to work.

 ## Downloading